Oregon Ducks football: Oregon State

-The Oregon–Oregon State football rivalry (formerly and still colloquially known as the "Civil War") is an American college football rivalry game played annually in the state of Oregon between the Ducks of the University of Oregon in Eugene and the Beavers of Oregon State University in Corvallis.
+The Oregon–Oregon State football rivalry (commonly known as Civil War) is an American college football rivalry game played annually in the state of Oregon between the Ducks of the University of Oregon in Eugene and the Beavers of Oregon State University in Corvallis.

 First played in 1894, it is the fifth-most played college football rivalry game in the Football Bowl Subdivision.
 The campuses are less than 50 mi apart in the Willamette Valley.
 The series has now been played continuously since 1945.
-Though not officially recognized by the universities, the Platypus Trophy is awarded annually to the winning team’s alumni association.